linode/docs/docs/networking/native-ipv6-networking.md

 ## Additional IPv6 Addresses

 You can request additional IPv6 addresses at any time by opening a [support ticket](/docs/platform/support).
 Additional addresses are allotted in pools.
-Each pool has a different amount of IPv6 addresses.
+Each pool size has a different number of IPv6 addresses.
 The IPv6 pool sizes Linode provides and their respective quantity of IPv6 addresses are below.

 {: .table .table-striped }
 | Pool   | No. of IPS                    |